eth-cscs/SoftwareManagementCourse2019/cmake/handson/5_extra/README.md

-Part 2)

-Something with CUDA
+- Something with CUDA

-maybe Part 3)

-Something with Fortran
+- Something with Fortran